 How a Campaign Works:

-A Campaign is simply an organized way to achieve your fundraising goals.
+A Campaign is simply an organized way to achieve your goals.
 STF believes that the best source of donations for a patient are found within that patient’s own network—friends, family, co-workers, etc. Many patients find it difficult to solicit donations on their own behalf, especially when stricken with a life threatening disease.
 A well-organized campaign will allow you to distribute the fundraising burden among those who love you and are willing to devote time to helping you get the treatment you need.
-This Guide will give you some tips and ideas for organizing your campaign so that your can have consistent success in your fundraising efforts.
+This Guide will give you some tips and ideas for organizing your campaign so that your can have consistent success in your efforts.

 Starting Your Campaign

-Having an organized, dedicated fundraising campaign is crucial to meeting your fundraising goals.
+Having an organized, dedicated campaign is crucial to meeting your financial goals.
 Experience has shown that a patient’s friends, family, and members of their community are the best potential donors because they have the biggest stake in the outcome of your treatment.
 They care about you and want you to get well.
 A successful campaign will transform that desire for your well being into actual donations that will help you meet your goals.
 Here are some steps you should follow in organizing your campaign: .

-1) Set Up Your Personalized STF Profile Page.
+1) Set Up Your STF Profile Page

-2) Choose a Campaign Chairperson.
+2) Choose a Campaign Chairperson

-The Campaign Chairperson is someone appointed by the patient to correspond with STF, manage volunteers, and coordinate fundraising activities.
+The Campaign Chairperson is someone appointed by the patient to correspond with STF, manage volunteers, and coordinate activities.
 The campaign chair- person should be someone close to you (the patient) who has the time and organizational skills to devote to raising funds so that you can focus on getting well.
 STF recommends AGAINST the patient serving as his or her own campaign chairperson.
 The purpose of having a campaign chairperson is to take the fundraising stress off you and allow you to focus on getting well.
-However, the campaign chairperson should report to you regularly and get your feedback on fundraising activities. .
+However, the campaign chairperson should report to you regularly and get your feedback on activities.